quay/quay-ui/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Integration Tests

+Integration tests are ran via [Cypress](https://docs.cypress.io/).
+The URL under test defaults to `http://localhost:9000` and can be overriden with the `baseUrl` parameter in the `cypress.config.ts` file.

+To run tests locally:
+- Start the application with `npm start`
+- When application has started run the tests with `npm run test:integration`

 ## Building for Production

 ```bash